RSXEnthusiast/MediaHandler/README.md

    * The Audio track will be overwritten by the new WAV audio track
       * This should be a lossless conversion, unless I messed up my ffmpeg command
 * Run automatically when detecting new media
-   * You could set this cron job up, but I would not suggest it and haven't tested it.
+   * You could set this sort of automatic folder scanning job up, but I would not suggest it and haven't tested it.
-   * It's intended to be run after dumping footage from cameras and organizing it into directories.
+   * It's intended to be run manually after dumping footage from cameras and organizing it into directories.
 * So much other stuff that I haven't listed here
    * Walk your dog
    * Edit the video for you